quicktheories/QuickTheories/README.md

 * [QuickCheck](https://bitbucket.org/blob79/quickcheck).
 Not tied to a test framework - provides generators of random values to be used in tests.
 * [FunctionalJava](http://www.functionaljava.org/).
 Apparently contains a property based testing system, but appears to be completely undocumented.
 * [ScalaCheck](http://www.scalacheck.org/).
 Mature property based testing system with shrinking, but requires Scala rather than Java.
 Also seem to be [design level issues with how shrinking works](https://github.com/rickynils/scalacheck/issues/317).
 * [jqwik](http://jqwik.net/).
 JUnit 5 based implementation using annotations.
-Supports shrinking but not available from maven central.
+Supports shrinking.